Crusade objects

 Duration: 30 min.
 Distance: 26 km

-2) Narkūnai mound with anteroom and settlement
+2) Narkūnai mound with an outwork and a settlement

 Duration of visit: 30 min.